Skip to main content

 #

 What is Pruning?
 In a search tree, “pruning” means safely ignoring an entire branch of the tree.
 If you know for a fact that the closest point in a branch is 10 units away, but you’ve already found a neighbor that is 5 units away, you don’t need to enter that branch at all.
 You “prune” it.
-This is what gives trees their $O(\log N)$ speed—you skip most of the data since it isn’t relevant to your search.

 Imagine a high-dimensional hypercube.
-The volume of the cube is $1^d$.
-The volume of a slightly smaller inscribed cube (say, 90% size) is $0.9^d$.
+The volume of the cube is $1^D$.
+The volume of a slightly smaller inscribed cube (say, 90% size) is $0.9^D$.

 • In 2D: $0.9^2 = 0.81$ (81% of volume is in the center).